bimberlabinternal/WorkbookSync/README.md

 In the above example, the file .lastWorkbookSync.txt will store the time of the last sync operation.
 The next sync will only attempt to sync directories with a file modified after this time.
 This can greatly reduce the runtime if your source files do not change often.
 Also, the above example saves the output of the last sync to sync-log.txt.

-#Scheduling for Automatic Backup
+## Scheduling for Automatic Backup

-On [linux](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/)/[osx](https://ole.michelsen.dk/blog/schedule-jobs-with-crontab-on-mac-osx.html), consider cron.
+To run your script script on a schedule, consider cron for [linux](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) and [osx](https://ole.michelsen.dk/blog/schedule-jobs-with-crontab-on-mac-osx.html).
 On windows, consider [Task Scheduler](https://www.digitalcitizen.life/how-create-task-basic-task-wizard).